Manaslu Circuit Trek - 14 Days

 High-Altitude Adventures

-During the 14-Day Manaslu Trek, you will reach a maximum elevation of 5,100 meters (16,732 feet) at Larkya La Pass.
+During the 14-Day Manaslu Trek, popularly known as a teahouse trek, you will reach a maximum elevation of 5,106 meters (16,732 feet) at Larkya La Pass.
 Though strenuous, the Larkya La Pass offers rewarding views.
 From this viewpoint, you can enjoy the glorious sight of Ganesh Himal, the Manisri Himalayan Range, and several surrounding peaks.

 Sustainable Tourism